New Mexico Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-New Mexico employers can generally record in common work areas where employees don’t have a privacy expectation.
+New Mexico employers can generally record in common work areas where employees do not have a privacy expectation.
+This includes open office areas, sales floors, and lobbies.
 However, employers cannot record in:

 - Bathrooms